Back to posts

-One of the best things about Pydantic AI is how seamlessly it integrates with Pydantic's validation system.
-You get automated output validation with the ability to retry model calls when validation fails - no manual prompt engineering to get the format right, just define your models and let the framework handle the back-and-forth with the LLM.
+One of the best things about Pydantic AI is how it integrates with Pydantic's validation system.
+You get automated output validation with retry when the model produces something invalid.
+No manual prompt engineering to get the format right, just define your models and let the framework handle the back-and-forth with the LLM.

-Here's a simple example where we're generating SQL queries and want to validate them based on some runtime policy:
+Here's a setup where I'm generating SQL queries and want to validate them based on a runtime policy:

 import os